lorenzoongithub/nudge4j/README.md

 }
 ```

-If you don't fancy downloading the jar and changing your classpath, but still wish to try nudge4j, I might have a solution <a  href='http://nudge4j.appspot.com/onthecloud/index.html'>here</a>
+If you don't fancy downloading the jar and changing your classpath - but still wish to try nudge4j - I might have a solution <a  href='http://nudge4j.appspot.com/onthecloud/index.html'>here</a>

 # Examples